junxit/us-congress-bills-115/bill.md

       - **(i)** fish and wildlife habitat for affected species;
       - **(ii)** fish and wildlife corridors for affected species; and
       - **(iii)** water resources in areas affected by wind, geothermal, or solar energy development; and
-    - **(B)** preserving and improving recreational access to Federal land and water in an affected region through an easement, right-of-way, or other instrument from willing landowners for the purpose of enhancing public access to existing Federal land and water that is inaccessible or significantly restricted.
+    - **(B)** preserving and improving recreational access to Federal land and water in an affected region through an easement, right-of-way, or other instrument from willing landowners for the purpose of enhancing public access to existing Federal land and water that is inaccessible or restricted.
+  - **(3)** *Restriction on use of funds* No funds made available under this subsection may be used for the purchase of real property unless in fulfillment of subparagraph (B) of paragraph (2).
-  - **(3)** *Partnerships* The Secretary may enter into cooperative agreements with State and tribal agencies, nonprofit organizations, and other appropriate entities to carry out the activities described in subparagraphs (A) and (B) of paragraph (2).
+  - **(4)** *Partnerships* The Secretary may enter into cooperative agreements with State and tribal agencies, nonprofit organizations, and other appropriate entities to carry out the activities described in subparagraphs (A) and (B) of paragraph (2).
-  - **(4)** *Investment of fund*
+  - **(5)** *Investment of fund*
     - **(A)** *In general* Any amounts deposited in the Fund shall earn interest in an amount determined by the Secretary of the Treasury on the basis of the current average market yield on outstanding marketable obligations of the United States of comparable maturities.
     - **(B)** *Use* Any interest earned under subparagraph (A) may be expended in accordance with this subsection.
+  - **(6)** *Report to Congress* At the end of each fiscal year, the Secretary shall report to the Committee on Natural Resources of the House of Representatives and the Committee on Energy and Natural Resources of the Senate—
+    - **(A)** the amount collected as described in subsection (a), by source, during that fiscal year;
+    - **(B)** the amount and purpose of payments during that fiscal year to each Federal, State, and tribal agency under paragraph (2); and
+    - **(C)** the amount remaining in the Fund at the end of the fiscal year.
-  - **(5)** *Intent of congress* It is the intent of Congress that the revenues deposited and used in the Fund shall supplement (and not supplant) annual appropriations for activities described in subparagraphs (A) and (B) of paragraph (2).
+  - **(7)** *Intent of congress* It is the intent of Congress that the revenues deposited and used in the Fund shall supplement (and not supplant) annual appropriations for activities described in subparagraphs (A) and (B) of paragraph (2).

 ## § 8.
 Savings clause